ubuntu/yaru/icons/src/fullcolor/README.md

  - You can render a single icon by passing the icon name to this script: `./render-bitmaps.py <icon-name>`
  - You can also use the optional `--variant` argument to render different variant of the icon.
 Ex: `./render-bitmaps.py <icon-name> --variant mate` will render the icon located in `mate` folder.
 By default, it renders the version located in the `default` folder.

+To generate all the icons using a meson build folder just use:

+        ninja -C _build render-icons

+It's also possible to render a specific flavor by using:

+        ninja -C _build render-icons-mate

 ### Templates

 There's a few provided templates that make creating a new icon simple (as an alternative to deriving an icon from one of the pre-existing icons).